filago/filago.github.io/_posts/2022-06-11-3D-Squares-Puzzle.md

 It turns out that this eliminates almost all of the brute-force possibilities, requiring only 445 tile placements onto the board.
 This a HUGE reduction in effort required.
 A python program written to use this method finishes in less than 1/20 of a second, on the same old PC.

-I haven't tried to solve the puzzle this way by hand yet, but I suspect it is reasonable.
+I haven't tried to solve the puzzle this way by hand, but I suspect it is reasonable to do it.
 (445 tile placements x 15 seconds each while keeping track of the plan) = about 2 hours.
 And I would love to know if there's a way to solve it even faster.

 ## Solutions
 Here are the only solutions I have found.
 They are very similar, with just two corner tiles swapped between them.

-I wonder why they designed it this way - is it not possible to have just one solution?

 ![solution 1](/assets/images/IMG_8253 v3.jpg)

 ![solution 2](/assets/images/IMG_8255 v3.jpg)

+I wonder why they designed it with two almost identical solutions - is it not possible to have just one?